Research Projects

 O3C was awarded a significant grant from the Leverhulme Trust to examine why people share false and misleading information on personal messaging platforms.

-As well as looking at the sharing of misinformation on messaging platforms such as Whatsapp and Facebook Messenger, the research has advanced knowledge of why some individuals challenge false and misleading information and decide not to share it.
+As well as looking at the sharing of misinformation on messaging platforms such as Whatsapp and Facebook Messenger, the research has advanced knowledge of why some individuals challenge false and misleading information and decide not to share it online.

-The project has involved significant fieldwork and full-time and part-time postdoctoral research assistants.
+The project involved significant fieldwork and full-time and part-time postdoctoral research assistants.

 O3C Public Reports